heroncendre/Volpar/README.md

 ## Improvements
-+ Write a JSON exporter to keep the BufferGeometry and reuse it (make this project some offline helper)
++ Write a JSON exporter to keep the BufferGeometry and reuse it (turn this project into some offline helper)
 + Improve the initial bounding volume
 + Rewrite a leightweight raycast algorithm to improve performances